 The WFEC and CSSC are responsible for providing guidance and oversight to the RSCs and NSAT throughout Phase III.
-The WFLC, WFEC and CSSC will support the completion of each objective; provide the necessary guidance to complete analyses; and ultimately provide a report recommendation to the Secretaries of the Interior and Agriculture as a result of Phase III by February 2013.
-A Regional Implementation Plan for each of the three regions will be completed in 2013 as well as a National Implementation Plan.
+The WFLC, WFEC, and CSSC will support completion of each objective, provide necessary guidance to complete analyses, and ultimately provide a report recommendation to the Secretaries of the Interior and Agriculture, as a result of Phase III, by early 2013.
+A Regional Action Plan for each of the three regions will be completed in 2013, as well as a National Action Plan.